-- FIA_UAU.5.1 The TSF shall provide single-use41 authentication mechanisms to support user authentication. - FIA_UAU.5.2 The TSF shall authenticate any user's claimed identity according to the following multiple authentication mechanism rules: - a) SIC certificate-based authentication mechanism shall be used for authorized administrators to access the TOE remotely such that successful authentication must be achieved before allowing any other TSF-mediated actions on behalf of that authorized administrator; - b) IKE -based authentication mechanism or single-use authenticator-based authentication mechanism shall be used for authorized external IT entities accessing the TOE such that successful authentication must be achieved before allowing any other TSF-mediated actions on behalf of that authorized external IT entity; - c) IKE -based authentication mechanism or single-use password authentication mechanism shall be used for human users sending or receiving information through the TOE using FTP or Telnet such that successful authentication must be achieved before allowing any other TSF-mediated actions on behalf of that human user.
+- FIA_UAU.5.1 The TSF shall provide single-use42 authentication mechanisms to support user authentication. - FIA_UAU.5.2 The TSF shall authenticate any user's claimed identity according to the following multiple authentication mechanism rules: - a) SIC certificate-based authentication mechanism shall be used for authorized administrators to access the TOE remotely such that successful authentication must be achieved before allowing any other TSF-mediated actions on behalf of that authorized administrator; - b) IKE -based authentication mechanism or single-use authenticator-based authentication mechanism shall be used for authorized external IT entities accessing the TOE such that successful authentication must be achieved before allowing any other TSF-mediated actions on behalf of that authorized external IT entity; - c) IKE or TLS-based authentication mechanism or single-use password authentication mechanism shall be used for human users sending or receiving information through the TOE using FTP or Telnet or other protocols as configured by a authorized administrator such that successful authentication must be achieved before allowing any other TSF-mediated actions on behalf of that human user.